goodnewschurchnp/jekyll-netlify-boilerplate-1/_posts/2022-09-26-website-background.md

 ---
 layout: post
-title: Opinios: Website and background
+title: opinios: Website and background
 meta_description: A description may also be set in a post.
 You can find more information about it in pages/about.md.
 author: dan_urbanowicz
 date: '2022-09-26 12:00:00'